tocksin/gtxl/README.md

   - The Y register can be replaced with one that has an output enable.
   - I'll need to add an extra buffer chip so I can also drive Y to the databus.

+# Y bus
+     The Y bus is slightly more complex now.
+It will have the following behaviors.
+     Y Reg Enable    Y Buffer Enable    Y Bus(and MAU)   Databus   Function on               on             Y                 Y        Whenever Y needs to be driven to databus on               off            Y                ZZ        For memory access [Y,X] or [Y,D] or jump instructions off           don't care       0x80                        For memory access [80,D] or [80,X].
+Y can't be put on databus in this mode. off           don't care       PC Hold          PC Hold    RETI instruction.
+PC Hold register is driving don't care    don't care                                   Interrupt
+     The Y Reg Enable will be controlled by the memory mode diode ROM, but it is overriden by the RETI instruction The Y Buffer Enable will be controlled by the databus driver instruction bits [1:0].
+        During memory access modes [80,D] and [80,X], the Y bus would be unavailable on the databus.
+        Can't store Y to [80,D] for example.

 # Interrupt handler
      first store registers to memory (assume not a cold boot) next load X counter to ensure timing - time sensitive